Jiangfeng-China/IOT-Meraki-DevNet/README.md

         <p align=center>
         <img src="docs/magnetic_lock.png" alt="Magnetic Lock" height=200px>
         </p>

+* How to get a Meraki API Key:
+ There is the instruction under https://developer.cisco.com/meraki/api/#!authorization/obtaining-your-meraki-api-key.

+* How to get a Meraki API Key:
+ This is a create link https://developer.webex.com/my-apps/new/bot

 * Software Dependencies on Webserver
     * python3
     * Flask : Lite weight web server framwork